Romani people in Hungary: Education

 Whereas almost half of Hungarian secondary school students enroll in vocational secondary schools or comprehensive grammar schools, which provide better opportunities, only one in five Romani children does.
 Moreover, the drop-out rate in secondary schools is significant.
 Slightly more than 80% of Romani children complete primary education, but only one-third continue studies into the intermediate (secondary) level.
 This is far lower than the more than 90% of children of non-Romani families who continue studies at an intermediate level.
 Less than 1% of Romani hold higher educational certificates.
+In a strategic case covering twenty-eight schools, the courts found that educational authorities had failed to act against the segregation of Roma pupils, violating equal treatment laws.
+Several similar cases have been documented across Hungary, with multiple courts ruling that schools and authorities violated equal treatment laws by creating or maintaining segregation.

 The separation of Romani children into segregated schools and classes is also a problem, and has been on the rise over the past 15 years.

 Segregated schools are partly the result of "white flight", with non-Romani parents sending their children to schools in neighbouring villages or towns when there are many Romani students in the local school, but Romani children are also frequently placed in segregated classes even within "mixed" schools.
 In 2016, the European Commission launched infringement proceedings against Hungary for its segregation of Romani children, this followed six incidences in which the Supreme Court of Hungary ruled that school districts had enforced segregation in schools.
 That year, according to Amnesty International, 45% of Roma children attended segregated schools.

 In 2020, the Hungarian Supreme Court ruled that Roma children in the town of Gyöngyöspata had suffered from the illegal segregation of their school, in which ethnic Roma were taught on the ground floor and non-Roma were taught on the first floor.

+In 2023, the European Court of Human Rights issued a judgment against Hungary for the racial segregation of Roma pupils at the Jókai Mór Primary School in Piliscsaba.
+The court urged Hungary to "develop a policy against segregation in education and take steps to eliminate it".

 Many other Romani children are sent to classes for pupils with learning disabilities.
 The percentage of Romani children in special schools rose from about 25% in 1975 to 42% in 1992, with a 1997 survey showing little change; however, a National Institute for Public Education report says that "most experts agree that a good number of Roma children attending special schools are not even slightly mentally disabled".